mzazon/awesome-cloud-projects/aws/api-throttling-rate-limiting/api-throttling-rate-limiting.md

 Extend this solution by implementing these enhancements:

-1. **Custom Authorizer Integration**: Create a Lambda authorizer that validates JWT tokens and dynamically assigns usage plans based on token claims, enabling real-time tier adjustments.
+1. **Custom Authorizer Integration**: Create a Lambda authorizer that validates JWT tokens and dynamically assigns usage plans based on token claims, enabling real-time tier adjustments based on customer subscription changes.

-2. **Geographic Rate Limiting**: Implement AWS WAF rules that apply different rate limits based on client geography, with stricter limits for regions with higher abuse rates.
+2. **Geographic Rate Limiting**: Implement AWS WAF rules that apply different rate limits based on client geography, with stricter limits for regions with higher abuse rates or compliance requirements.

-3. **Adaptive Throttling**: Build a Lambda function that monitors CloudWatch metrics and automatically adjusts throttling limits based on backend performance and error rates.
+3. **Adaptive Throttling**: Build a Lambda function that monitors CloudWatch metrics and automatically adjusts throttling limits based on backend performance and error rates, creating a self-healing API infrastructure.

-4. **Usage Analytics Dashboard**: Create a custom dashboard using QuickSight that visualizes API usage patterns, throttling events, and customer tier utilization across different time periods.
+4. **Usage Analytics Dashboard**: Create a custom dashboard using Amazon QuickSight that visualizes API usage patterns, throttling events, and customer tier utilization across different time periods to support business intelligence decisions.

-5. **Multi-API Governance**: Extend the solution to manage throttling across multiple APIs using AWS Config rules and AWS Systems Manager Parameter Store for centralized configuration management.
+5. **Multi-API Governance**: Extend the solution to manage throttling across multiple APIs using AWS Config rules and AWS Systems Manager Parameter Store for centralized configuration management and compliance enforcement.

 ## Infrastructure Code